michalrus/interview/README.md

 ## Assumptions

-* This is 0th iteration.
+* This is a 1st iteration.
 Apart from the main problem above, I’ve written down [what could/should be improved at the very end](#possible-improvements).
-What else should be improved?

 * I’ve rejected the master/slave model from Control.Distributed,
   because I don’t have any information at all on what will fail.
 It